-12. Stage 2 - Formal complaint
+13. Stage 2 - Formal complaint

-If you do not feel that your concern has been dealt with as you would like, are unhappy with the outcome of your informal meeting or feel that the issue is serious enough that it warrants it, you can make a formal complaint in writing to the relevant person as outlined in section 10.
+If you do not feel that your concern has been dealt with as you would like, are unhappy with the outcome of your informal meeting or feel that the issue is serious enough that it warrants it, you can make a formal complaint in writing to the relevant person as outlined in section 11.
+If you are complaining about a member of staff at the school, please do so by completing the form in appendix 1, although this is not a requirement for us to investigate your complaint.
+Otherwise, please complete this online form, and your complaint will be referred to the relevant person: https://forms.office.com/e/X4tvXhg3uY.
 If a complaint is raised for the first time at Stage 2 the school or trust reserves the right to bring it back to Stage 1 if it considers it appropriate.

-This person should acknowledge your complaint in writing within 2 school days and set a response date within 10 school days.
+This person should acknowledge your complaint in writing within two school days and set a response date within 10 school days.